Offham Primary School

 Welcome to Blue Class, this term we have lots of exciting learning waiting for us!
 Your class teacher is Mrs Little and teaching assistant is Mrs Perks.

-What are we doing in Term 2?
+What are we doing next?

 Homework will be sent home each Friday.
 We will send through the sounds that we have been learning for the week.
 If you get the opportunity to practice some words that include this sound it will support your child's phonic learning.
 You could make this active by using shaving foam in the bath, chalk in the garden, playdough.
 We will expect the children to log onto Numbots to complete some Maths fluency practice.
 Daily reading is also a very important part in your child’s learning journey.
 This can be reading their school reading book and/or enjoying a reading for pleasure book of their choice.